-A Supplier Direct Badge represents that Kickfurther will either issue the payment for the production of the inventory or verify with the supplier that the production of inventory has already begun, and there is no outstanding balance to be paid.
+A Supplier Payment Verification Badge represents that Kickfurther will either issue the payment to a third party supplier for the production of the inventory or verify with the supplier directly that the production of inventory has already begun, and there is no outstanding balance to be paid.

-Brands that produce inventory in house are not eligible for the supplier direct badge.
-Supplier Direct payments are intended to ensure the propper use of Co-Op funds, but does not constitute any vetting or seal of approval by Kickfurther of the Supplier.
+Brands that produce inventory in house are not eligible for the Supplier Payment Verification badge.
+Supplier payment verification is intended to ensure the propper use of Co-Op funds, but does not constitute any vetting or seal of approval by Kickfurther of the Supplier.

 If a Co-Op has an activated Personal Guarantee Badge, it represents that an owner or executive of the company launching the Co-Op has signed a personal guarantee equal to the total payout amount.
 If the Co-Op is cancelled and the business itself was unable to meet the terms of the contract and potentially went bankrupt, the owner, as an individual, will still be responsible for the obligation.

 Brands often use third party logistics providers (3PLs) to manage the distribution and fulfillment of their company.
 These 3PLs typically include services such as the storage, order processing, and shipment of inventory.
 To monitor their inventory, brands receive accounts to online systems that they use to see the real time events surrounding their inventory.